Please complete this form to receive updates about the 2023-2024 Admissions Season.

-The Office of Admission is committed to recruiting highly motivated young adults from across the five boroughs of New York City.
-The Office aims to provide BHSEC Queens students with a challenging liberal arts curriculum that fosters and cultivates their intellectual curiosity and creativity.
+The Office of Admission at Bard High School Early College is committed to recruiting motivated young adults from all neighborhoods in New York City.
+We seek students who are intellectually curious and motivated to accept the challenge of pursuing a liberal arts college education after completing two years of high school, typically at the age of 16.
+It is our goal to provide our students with a challenging liberal arts curriculum that fosters and cultivates their intellectual curiosity and creativity.

 You can find a review of our school from insideschools.org here.